Rating:

 In any case, eggs are easy to digest and have an exceptionally high biological value.

-The sixth ingredient includes salmon.
-Salmon is a fatty marine and freshwater fish not only high in protein but also omega 3 fatty acids, essential oils needed by every dog to sustain life.
+The sixth ingredient lists salmon.
+Salmon is an oily marine and freshwater fish not only high in protein but also omega 3 fatty acids, essential oils needed by every dog to sustain life.

-The seventh item mentions peas.
+The seventh ingredient includes peas.
 Peas are a quality source of carbohydrates.
-Plus (like all legumes) they’re rich in natural fiber.
+And like all legumes, they’re rich in natural fiber.

 From here, the list goes on to include a number of other items.